Cactus Heaven Rock Climbing

 Technicaly to use this area you are suppose to be with an Eldorado resident.
 However, residents have told me that the community really doesn't care if other people use the open space as long as they are respectful, not dumping trash and liter, shooting firearms,etc. Also there are some petroglyphs at the very southern end of the main cliff band.
 Probably best not to climb anywhere near that area.
 In the past there was someone who was bouldering right on top of these petroglyphs (STUPID!) and that started getting some people up in arms.
 Let's respect the area and hopefully it won't get shut down.
 It's quite nice to have some enjoyable problems close to Santa Fe and the place is awesome in the middle of winter.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cactus Heaven:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cactus Heaven:

 Featured Route For Cactus Heaven